SureshotM6/DGUSPrinterMenu/t5uid1/480x272/DGUSM/README.md

 # .plan

 - Finish fixing text boxes
-- Fix double beeps
-- Remove the gradient (doesn't display well).
-Replace with 2 icons (left and right side tied to same VP).
 - Widen some of the backgrounds so text isn't on the edge
 - Make "Message" area scroll or increase characters
 - Add temperature graph